What is Arista Networks' risk, return, and volatility like?

 Arista Networks Sharpe Ratio

-ANET Sharpe Ratio (Since inception)
+ANET Sharpe Ratio (5Y)

 Return per total volatilityThe dot sits at (Arista Networks's annualized volatility, its excess annualized return).
 The slope from the origin to the dot is the Sharpe ratio — steeper means the asset converted risk into return more efficiently.